 Symptoms of CDI can vary.
 Diarrhea is the most common symptom; it is usually watery and, rarely, bloody, and may be associated with crampy abdominal pain.
 Associated symptoms are feeling poorly, fever, nausea, and vomiting.
 Signs of severe disease include fever and abdominal distension and/or tenderness.

 While antibiotics are effective in treating most cases of CDI, the symptoms recur after the end of treatment in 10-20% of cases.
 This is called recurrent CDI and usually occurs 1–2 weeks after stopping treatment.
 After a recurrence, the chance of further recurrences goes up to 40-60%, perhaps because one is using an antibiotic to treat a disease caused by antibiotics.
 We presume that the normal colonic bacteria have not had a chance to recolonize.
-A common treatment is to give vancomycin in a pulsed regimen – taking it one day but then skipping a day, and increasing the number of days between doses.
-Perhaps this allows the normal bacteria to return on the “off antibiotic” days.
-The most effective treatment, however, is fecal microbiota transplant (FMT), also known as stool transplant.
+Current recommendations for the treatment of recurrent CDI include a vancomycin taper over six to eight weeks or fidaxomicin for ten days.
+Bezlotuxumab is a recently approved drug to prevent recurrent infections and is given as a one-time IV infusion during a course of antibiotics for CDI.
+The most effective treatment, however, is fecal microbiota transplant (FMT).
+FMT is typically administered via colonoscopy where stool from a healthy donor is instilled into the colon of a patient with recurrent CDI.
 In studies, it has been effective in over 90% of patients who received the treatment, and has been proven effective with several randomized controlled trials.
+There are ongoing clinical trials using oral encapsulated forms of FMT, which are the future of this “drug.”

 Wise antibiotic policies, by using narrow-spectrum agents when directed and avoiding unnecessary use of broad-spectrum antibiotics, are key in the prevention of CDI.
 Environmental cleaning is important – especially hand washing with soap and water, since alcohol gels do not inactivate spores.
 In hospitals, everyone entering the room of a patient with CDI should wear a gown, gloves, and use disposable equipment.